 Pauline said, “We didn’t realise what a hospice really did until we needed it.
 It was our second home and first home to our daughter Denise who stayed at the Hospice for over 6 months.
 They looked after all of us not just Denise and they made a very sad and difficult journey more bearable.”

-For more information on how to become involved with St Luke’s and help make a positive impact like Pauline, click here.
+Find out more information on how to become involved with St Luke’s Hospice and help make a positive impact like Pauline.